SophieDeBenedetto/blog/posts/telemetry_part_three.md

 "quantum.repo.query.total_time:1.7389999999999999|ms|#source:users,command:select"
 ```

-## Additional Metrics
+## More Metrics

-This post has mainly focused on the `counter` and `summary` `Telemetry.Metrics` functions, each of which increment a count or report a timing metric to StatsD respectively. `Telemetry.Metrics` implements five metrics functions, each of which map to a specific metric type.
+This post has mainly focused on the `counter/2` and `summary/2` `Telemetry.Metrics` functions, corresponding to the "count" and "timing" StatsD metric type respectively. `Telemetry.Metrics` implements five metrics functions, each of which map to a specific metric type.
 To learn how to define and report on these various metric types, check out the docs [here](https://hexdocs.pm/telemetry_metrics/Telemetry.Metrics.html#module-metrics) and [here](https://hexdocs.pm/telemetry_metrics_statsd/TelemetryMetricsStatsd.html)

 ## Conclusion

-Instrumenting our Phoenix app by taking advantage of the Telemetry events that are executed for us by Phoenix and Ecto source code allowed us to achieve a high degree of observability without writing a lot of custom code.
+Instrumenting our Phoenix app by taking advantage of the Telemetry events that are executed for us by Phoenix and Ecto allowed us to achieve a high degree of observability without writing a lot of custom code.

-We simply defined our `Telemetry.Metrics` module, configured it to start up the `TelemetryMetricsStatsd` reporter and defined the list of Telemetry events to observe as metrics.
+We simply defined our `Telemetry.Metrics` module, configured it to start up the `TelemetryMetricsStatsd` reporter and defined the list of existing Telemetry events to observe as metrics.
 Now we're reporting a valuable set of information-rich metrics to StatsD, formatted for Datadog, without manually executing a single Telemetry event or defining any of our own event handlers.

+## Next Up

 There's one more flavor of out-of-the-box metrics reporting we'll explore in this series.
-In our next post, we'll use the `telemetry_poller` Erlang library to emit Erlang VM Telemetry events and we'll use `Telemetry.Metrics` and `TelemetryMetricsStatsd` to observe and report those events as metrics.
+In our [next post](TBD), we'll use the `telemetry_poller` Erlang library to emit Erlang VM measurements as Telemetry events and we'll use `Telemetry.Metrics` and `TelemetryMetricsStatsd` to observe and report those events as metrics.